 Another feature of Shindig is presenters and audience alike can see a selection of the other audience members and can even have private chats.
 OK, I admit, it was late at night and I did not want to scare my fellow audience members with what I looked like after 11pm.
 So, I turned off the webcam.
 However, I found the whole process quite engaging and intriguing in that I could hear my favourite author talk about his book from the comfort of my office (or bed) and ask anything (within reason).
 And for those who are camera shy like I was, you could forward your questions through a presenter/host to the author.

-Shindig is still new and it did have a few teething problems (This was Jerry’s 2nd shindig as the 1st had to be postponed due to technological glitches).
+Shindig is still new and it did have a few teething problems (This was Jerry’s 2nd shindig as the 1st had to be postponed due to technical glitches).
 However, I can still see the benefits for authors and indeed their publishers.

 I believe Shining and similar tools will catch on and bridge the gap between authors and fans.
 Ultimately, this will result in increased book sales and decrease travel expenses associated with book tours.
 I reckon it’s a great tool and I look forward to when Shindig will be available to use on iPads too.